As If (Sara Evans song): Music video

 A music video was released for the song, directed by Roman White.
 The video shows Evans in a store, shopping for the perfect man, which she then takes home to live with her.
 She is then shown performing the song while her new men do the house work in the background.
 Evans ends up going through three men before finding that the right guy for her is the UPS man (who delivers each of her men to her house) she has seen all along.

 The video was ranked #23 on the 2008 version of CMT's 40 Sexiest Videos.

-Chart performance
+Charts

-"As If" debuted at number 52 on the U.S. Billboard Hot Country Songs chart in June 2007.
+"As If" debuted at number 52 on the US Billboard Hot Country Songs chart on June 23, 2007 with 883,000 impressions.